jsun04/Ramen-ratings/README.md

 # Ramen-ratings paper
 # 1.Introduction

-Without arguement, ramen is a popular 'convinent food' not only in Asian countries but in many western countries as well.
-For this project, our team wants to have a deeper understanding of the ramen ratings from different countries and brands.
-The data set was found in Kaggle, which contain the data from Ramen Rater Website.
-This dataset contains 2580 Observations with five variables:
+This paper will discuss on Ramen ratings from The Ramen Rater website from Kaggle.
+Ramen is without arguing a popular 'fast food' not only in Japan but in many western countries as well but what differs between the many brands available what makes a certain type of ramen better than others, what features have the largest effect on the rating of the product, is it the company that produces the ramen?

+Thus we list 4 questions for when we exploring the dataset clearly:
+* 1.What is the most popular kind of ramen noodles?
+* 2.What are the top 3 countries which have high average ramen ratings?
+* 3.Do the styles of ramen noodles have any impact on the ratings?
+* 4.Do countries have a big impact on the ratings?

+Based on above questions, we would like to apply hypothesis testing and simple linear regression model to answer these questions.

+Data describing Ramen and opinions about it can be found on a website dedicated to this issue - theramenrater.com.
+We have information about almost 2600 ready-made ramen, which we can buy in various places around the world.
+Today we'll look at these dishes depending on the continent they come from.
+The variable about the continent cannot be found in the database, but it can be created based on information about the country of origin, which we group into continents.

+⬩ 2580 Observations and five variables

+⬩ [1] "Brand" "Variety" "Style" "Country" "Stars"

 * `Brand`: brand for ramen